 With no plans to get to Cuba any time soon, I can always be transported by the food.
 Do you ever find that when you eat the food of another culture or location, you really can imagine being there live?
 Poor man’s travel I suppose.
 Having just made Moros y Cristianos, a Cuban themed bowl sounded good to me.
 Cuban Garlic Chicken, Black Beans & Rice, with Fried Plantains and Mojo Sauce.
 Though there are multiple components, they are each easy to make and can be staged so you don’t do all the cooking at once.

-My suggestion is to both marinate the chicken and make the Mojo sauce the night before planning to serve your meal.
-Each will take you less than 10 minutes.
-The Mojo Sauce is a very brightly flavored, citrus sauce but typically served with many Cuban dishes.
+The Mojo Sauce is a very brightly flavored, citrus sauce and is typically served with many Cuban dishes.
 The ingredients in the marinade are very similar.

 This method of cooking boneless, skinless Cuban Garlic Chicken breasts is THE best.
 Really.
 Five minutes total uncovered, then 8-10 minutes off the heat covered.
 You will be left with completely succulent, tasty chicken breasts with no drying out of the chicken breasts as they can do due to the lean meat.

 What Are Plantains?
 Are Plantains the Same as Bananas?

 Plantains are in the banana family but are not as sweet as the traditionally eaten bananas.
 When fried they add a slightly sweet note with some starch to the dish.
 Plantains are not readily available in all areas year round so the substitution would be green bananas.
 They type you bring home to ripen!